mixxxdj/mixxx/README.md

     $ git clone https://github.com/mixxxdj/mixxx.git
     $ cd mixxx

-Fetch the required dependencies (on Windows, macOS and Debian/Ubuntu, you can do that by running `tools\windows_buildenv.bat`, `source tools/macos_buildenv.sh setup` or `source tools/debian_buildenv.sh setup` respectively), then run:
+Fetch the required dependencies and set up the build environment (on Windows, macOS and Debian/Ubuntu, you can do that by running `tools\windows_buildenv.bat`, `source tools/macos_buildenv.sh setup` or `source tools/debian_buildenv.sh setup` respectively), then run:

     $ mkdir build
     $ cd build